If you are a gamer, then you must have heard about the DirectX 12 technology, as it provides a performance boost for gaming.

 But that doesn’t mean you will see double frames; it doesn’t work out that nicely but it should help out quite a bit.
 Another thing that DirectX 12 has done is reduce overhead and streamline data flow.

-In general, DirectX 12 boosts the FPS by 60% & you will get much less FPS drops than DirectX 11.
+In general, DirectX 12 boosts the FPS by 60% & you will get much fewer FPS drops than DirectX 11.

 Again I am informing you that there is no guarantee that you can gain that amount of FPS because it varies entirely from game to game, which means results are case-specific.
 It is also possible that in some games, your FPS goes down.